Braces on Valentine’s Day is the BEST!

 While soft candy is 100% acceptable for your braces every once in a while, that doesn’t mean that all soft candies should be treated equally!

 The reason behind this is because soft also means sticky and gooey.
 This is where you run in trouble when you’re wearing braces.
 However, the kind of substance is already hard to clean from your teeth, BUT imagine trying to clean out of your braces….YEAH NO!
-Just try to stay away from the sticky and gooey candies,
+Just try to stay away from the sticky and gooey candies, that’s all.

 Bitter: Candy Hearts & Suckers